Get The Snowblower Ready: ‘Kitchen-Sink’ Storm Hitting Boston Area This Weekend

-While the exact details still need to be massaged out for this weekend’s storm, there is no doubt that it is coming.
-There is no scenario by which we get a complete miss.
-A classic “kitchen-sink” storm is about to make a mess of our landscape.
-You’ve heard of the phrase “everything but the kitchen sink” right?
-Well that is what is coming this weekend – snow, ice, rain, wind, coastal issues. . . you name it.
-Kind of rude for Mother Nature not to give us a warmup before the big game though don’t you think?
-Hard for me to count the snow showers coming on Friday, as appetizers go, that is pretty weak. . . kind of like mom throwing out Hot Pockets before the Thanksgiving meal.

-As we start to go through the details, please keep in mind that we are still a little outside of the “feeling confident” forecast window.
+As we start to go through the details, please keep in mind that we are days away from this storm and adjustments and shifts in track are possible that will directly impact timing and precipitation types and amounts.
 We typically like to be within about 48 hours of the first flakes before we start throwing numbers around.
-However, confidence is growing with regards to several aspects of the storm.
+However, confidence is growing with regards to several aspects of the storm and some parts of New England will see more than a foot with this one!

 When Does It Start?